Fellowship Training Tracks

 UWMC Montlake

-The University of Washington Endocrinology Fellowship offers two different tracks: a Clinical Scholar and Research Scholar track.
-Each track provides rigorous clinical training and exposure to all Endocrine subspecialties, opportunity for scholarly activity and professional mentorship throughout the program.
+The University of Washington Endocrinology Fellowship offers Clinical Scholar and Research Scholar tracks designed to support fellows’ clinical, scholarly, and career development.
+Both tracks provide rigorous clinical training, broad exposure to endocrine subspecialties, opportunities for scholarly activity, and professional mentorship throughout the program.

 This is unpublished